 Radiation therapy uses high-powered energy to kill cancer cells.
 Prostate cancer radiation therapy can be delivered in two ways:

 - Radiation that comes from outside of your body (external beam radiation).
-During external beam radiation therapy, you lie on a table while a machine moves around your body, directing high-powered energy beams to your prostate cancer.
+During external beam radiation therapy, you lie on a table while a machine moves around your body, directing high-powered energy beams, such as X-rays or protons, to your prostate cancer.
 You typically undergo external beam radiation treatments five days a week for several weeks.
-External beam radiation uses X-rays or protons to deliver the radiation.

 - Radiation placed inside your body (brachytherapy).
 Brachytherapy involves placing many rice-sized radioactive seeds in your prostate tissue.
 The radioactive seeds deliver a low dose of radiation over a long period of time.
 Your doctor implants the radioactive seeds in your prostate using a needle guided by ultrasound images.
 The implanted seeds eventually stop giving off radiation and don't need to be removed.